 Cloudy with moderate to heavy rain, southwest alpine winds 60-70 km/h, treeline temperature 8°C, freezing levels around 2500 m.

 Cloudy with very heavy rain, south alpine winds 100 km/h, treeline temperature 10°C, freezing levels around 2800 m.

 Cloudy with light rain, southwest alpine winds 30-40 km/h, treeline temperature 6°C, freezing levels around 2000 m.

 More details can be found in the Mountain Weather Forecast.

 Terrain and Travel Advice

-- Storm slabs in motion may step down to deeper layers resulting in large avalanches.
+- If triggered loose wet avalanches may step down to deeper layers resulting in larger avalanches.

 Aspects: All aspects.